-- salaries and related costs, including share-based compensation expense, for our personnel in research and development functions; - expenses incurred under agreements with third parties, including clinical research organizations ("CROs"), subcontractors, suppliers and consultants, preclinical studies and clinical trials; - expenses incurred to acquire, develop and manufacture preclinical study and clinical trial materials; and - facility and equipment costs, including depreciation expense, maintenance and allocated direct and indirect overhead costs.
+- · salaries and related costs, including share-based compensation expense, for our personnel in research and development functions; - expenses incurred under agreements with third parties, including clinical research organizations ("CROs"), subcontractors, suppliers and consultants, nonclinical studies and clinical trials; - · expenses incurred to acquire, develop and manufacture nonclinical study and clinical trial materials; - · expenses incurred to purchase active pharmaceutical ingredient ("API") and other related manufacturing costs; and - · facility and equipment costs, including depreciation expense, maintenance and allocated direct and indirect overhead costs.

 We expense all research and development costs as incurred.
-In light of the fact that our employees and internal resources may be engaged in projects for multiple programs at any time, our focus is on total research and development expenditures, and we do not allocate our internal research and development expenses by project.
+Since our employees and internal resources may be engaged in projects for multiple programs at any time, our focus is on total research and development expenditures, and we do not allocate our internal research and development expenses by project.

-We estimate preclinical study and clinical trial expenses based on the services performed pursuant to contracts with research institutions and contract research organizations that conduct and manage preclinical studies and clinical trials on our behalf based on actual time and expenses incurred by them.
+We estimate nonclinical study and clinical trial expenses based on the services performed pursuant to contracts with research institutions and contract research organizations that conduct and manage nonclinical studies and clinical trials on our behalf based on actual time and expenses incurred by them.